 Wake up and smell the coffee -- Starbucks is everywhere.
-The world's #1 specialty coffee retailer, Starbucks has more than 18,000 coffee shops in about 60 countries.
+The world's #1 specialty coffee retailer, Starbucks has more than 21,000 coffee shops in about 60 countries.
 The outlets offer coffee drinks and food items, as well as roasted beans, coffee accessories, and teas.
-Starbucks operates more than 10,000 of its own shops, which are located mostly in the US, while licensees and franchisees operate roughly 9,575 units worldwide (primarily in shopping centers and airports).
+Starbucks operates more than 10,700 of its own shops, which are located mostly in the US, while licensees and franchisees operate roughly 10,600 units worldwide (including many locations in shopping centers and airports).
 In addition, Starbucks markets its coffee through grocery stores, food service customers, and licenses its brand for other food and beverage products.

 The company's global expansion plans have a particular focus on the growing consumer markets in Brazil, China, India, South Korea, and Vietnam.
 Starbucks has announced plans to develop its own coffee farm in China, with hopes to begin harvesting by 2014.

 What was once a simple chain of coffeehouses has become a force of nature in the retail business.
 With so many outlets throughout the world, Starbucks has used its chain to branch out into other retail segments, including teas, CDs, books, and similar lifestyle products.
 Through partnerships with food manufacturers, it also licenses the Starbucks brand for such products as ice cream (made by Nestlé's Dreyer's Grand Ice Cream subsidiary), coffee flavored liqueur (Beam), and bottled Frappuccino (PepsiCo).